vankasteelj/opensubtitles-uploader/README.md

 - Q: I have an error "The profile couln't be loaded" related to NW.js
   - A: Try deleting `%localappdata%\nwjs` and `%localappdata%\opensubtitles-uploader`.

-- Q: I'm using Linux or Mac OS, where can I use the app?
+- Q: I'm using Linux, where can I use the app?
-  - A: I'm no longer actively maintaining linux/osx builds due to limited time available.
+  - A: I'm no longer actively maintaining linux builds due to limited time available.
 You can try to build the application yourself (see below how) and report on improvements/enhancements needed in order to ship those binaries as well in the future.

+- Q: I'm using OSX, can I use the app?
+  - A: Due to Apple Silicon being based on ARM, there currently is no offcial support in NWjs for OSX.
+Older X86-based apple computers might be able to build the application, but that will require tinkering.

 ## Get involved
 Here's a few easy ways of getting involved with the project: